NATO-komplekset. Om militærpolitikk, atomvåpen og norsk USA-servilitet

 Published by Samlaget, 2019

-Our nice, neighbourly alliance with Russia is over.
+Norway’s nice, neighbourly alliance with Russia is over.

 Behind a defensive mist of secrecy, vague speeches and semantic acrobatics, Solberg’s Norwegian cabinet is on the verge of surrendering much of our country’s military power to NATO HQ and the Pentagon.
 The enormous proportions of a military exercise called the Trident Juncture, demonstrate that Norway has now become an active participant in the new cold war.
 This means that “we” have labelled Russia as an enemy territory.
 This kind of characterisation proves that our peaceful, diplomatic neighbourly alliance is over.
 It also suggests that Norway is now simply following the authority of the USA, regardless of who or what is currently in control of the American governmental elite.
 With good reason, old pundits of the old cold war are now claiming that there is a new war – started by the USA.
 These are some of the main issues discussed in this thought-provoking book, written by the internationally renowned philosopher, Jon Hellesnes.